 In circumstances like these, the tidy shift change meetings go by the wayside.
 Instead, these professionals rely on a heightened stream of ritualized, procedural communication.
 Small teams form quickly over patients and rapidly communicate how they’ll proceed, which the dentists and emergency room people do as well but with less intensity.
-The best teams run more AARs, more rapidly; 10 and 20 minute reviews that help them learn and adapt quickly to an emergent situation.
+The best teams run more AARs, more rapidly; with 10 and 20-minute reviews that help them learn and adapt quickly to an emergent situation.

 Frontline operators spend less time on policy and procedure meetings, training, or governance when on deployment.
 Most of these planning and oversight meetings occur in centralized command centers.